rook/rook/Documentation/client.md

     ```bash
     # If running in the toolbox container, no need to run privileged
     rookctl block map --name test --format --mount /tmp/rook-volume

-    # If running standalone, you may need to run privileged and take ownership of the folder
-    sudo -E ./rookctl block map --name test --format --mount /tmp/rook-volume
-    sudo chown $USER:$USER /tmp/rook-volume
     ```

 1. Write and read a file